-Short stories are a wonderful way to get your students thinking creatively about a given situation or a particular subject matter.
-By assigning them a short story, you are giving them an opportunity to explore their own imaginations while also encouraging them to think critically about the current topic being studied in the classroom.
+By giving your students an assignment to create a short story, you are giving them an opportunity to craft their best, next story.
+Plus, you are also offering your writers the opportunity to explore their own imaginations while also encouraging them to think critically about the current topic being studied in the classroom.

 Short Story Ideas for High School Students